satyapavan/my-website/content/post/blog/2019-2-26-lets-begin-with-a-mistake.md

 _**Tuco**: [When you have to shoot, shoot.
 Don't talk.](https://www.imdb.com/title/tt0060196/quotes/qt0424823)_

-He would have said the same regarding this blog.
+He would have said the same of this blog too.
 What started as a "simple blog" project, transformed into a "Building a fullblown website and content management from scratch" project.
 Net result?
 0 ROI.

-Here are the key takeways for wannabe folks like me.
+From this experience, here are the key takeways for wannabe folks like me.

 1. **Focus on your goals**
    To improve my technical learning and writing skills, I wanted to start a blog.
 But being a techie, I felt I am a little over qualified to use blogging sites like wordpress/blogger and thought I should *code* my website from scratch.
 Good idea, only caveat is, I started spending my time trying to solve the wrong problems.
 CMS, static websites, zero code, responsive pages, are all very interesting topics and I learned a lot, but I didn't learn what I planned to learn.